| | |

 the fascination for photography that I had found for telescopes

+or electronics.
 I think what attracts a lot of people to digital image processing

 is that it's repeatable.
 There's some black art in it to